cxristalclear/cm-directory/docs/Master_Roadmap.md

   - [x] `NEXT_PUBLIC_GA_MEASUREMENT_ID` (GA4 measurement ID)
 - [x] Verify no placeholder values in production env vars
 - [ ] Verify `NEXT_PUBLIC_BUILD_TIMESTAMP` or `BUILD_TIMESTAMP` is set in CI/CD
+- [ ] **BLOCKER:** Verify API keys are ONLY in environment variables, never hardcoded (verify in production deployment)
+  - [ ] Confirm all API keys use deployment platform's encrypted environment variables (Vercel/Netlify/etc.)
+  - [ ] Verify no API keys appear in client-side code (check production build bundle)
+  - [ ] Confirm separate API keys are set up for dev/staging/production environments
+  - [ ] Document verification evidence (screenshots of deployment settings or commit hashes showing env var usage)

+**Verification Steps:**
+1. Check deployment platform (Vercel/Netlify) environment variables dashboard - all keys should be in encrypted env vars
+2. Search production build bundle for hardcoded keys (should find none)
+3. Verify different keys are used for each environment (dev, staging, production)
+4. Document where each key is enforced (e.g., "OPENAI_API_KEY enforced server-side in lib/ai/openaiClient.ts")

 ### Status
 ✅ **VERIFIED** - Build timestamp configuration documented and fallback mechanism in place.